 - Technical requirement: What hardware and software will be needed for the BI project?
 If you can use standard PC hardware, for instance, you can meet technical requirements that much more easily.
 Sisense, for example, both runs and scales on a standard PC, handling up to terabytes or billions of rows of data with full BI functionality quickly and efficiently, as needed.

-STEP 3 – Select and Bring Together Your Data Sources (Two Days)
+STEP 3 – Select and Compile Your Data Sources (2 Days)

 Business intelligence needs inputs of data to produce outputs of results and business insights.
 Data can come from many different sources (some BI tools have built-in data connectors that make it super easy use data from different places).
 Remember, data must be correct to start with – otherwise, the end results will be flawed.
 Here’s your to-do list with detailed examples: